The Environmental Journal of Southern Appalachia

 Published in Event Archive

 This story was originally published by The Conversation.
-Michael Wysession is a professor of earth, environmental, and planetary sciences at Washington University in St. Louis
+Michael Wysession is Professor of Earth, Environmental and Planetary Sciences, Arts & Sciences at Washington University in St. Louis.

 Between the record-breaking global heat and extreme downpours, it’s hard to ignore that something unusual is going on with the weather in 2023.

 People have been quick to blame climate change – and they’re right: human-caused global warming plays the biggest role.
-The weekslong heat wave that started in June 2023 in Texas, the U.S. Southwest and Mexico would have been virtually impossible without it.
+The weekslong heat wave that started in June 2023 in Texas, the U.S. Southwest and Mexico would have been virtually impossible without it, one study found.

 However, the extremes this year are sharper than anthropogenic global warming alone would be expected to cause.
-September temperatures were far above any previous September, according to the European Union’s earth observation program.
+September temperatures were far above any previous September, and around 3.1 degrees Fahrenheit (1.75 degrees Celsius) above the preindustrial average, according to the European Union’s earth observation program.

-July was Earth’s hottest month on recordby a large margin, with average global temperatures more than half a degree Fahrenheit above the previous record, set just a few years earlier in 2019.
+July was Earth’s hottest month on record, also by a large margin, with average global temperatures more than half a degree Fahrenheit (a third of a degree Celsius) above the previous record, set just a few years earlier in 2019.

 Published in News